 Various advantages have been attributed to the technique, but there’s a significant knowledge gap in regards the most energy-efficient way to carry such loads, and the effect of using a rigid pole compared to a bouncing, flexible one.

 A new study published in the Journal of Experimental Biology explores this comparison.

 Schroeder and colleagues used models to determine energy-minimising solutions for humans carrying loads suspended from flexible poles of various stiffness.
 They then compared these results with observational data from Vietnamese farmworkers.

-Past studies have been largely limited by their exclusive use of inexperienced participants who take time to find the ideal technique for load bearing.
+Past studies have been largely limited by their exclusive use of inexperienced participants who take time to find the ideal technique for weight lifting.
 The researchers specifically chose to study people who are highly experienced at the task.

 Fourteen participants (eight males, six females) were recruited for the study; seven used a pole daily, three weekly, one monthly, and three seasonally.